 “Every child is unique and has gifts, talents and abilities to be nurtured”

-A child cannot thrive if they are not loved first.
-Authentic love of each child is at the heart of all our actions at Creators.
+A tamaiti cannot thrive if they are not loved first.
+Authentic love for each tamaiti is at the heart of Creators.
 Neuroscience tells us that the brain needs to be in a state of well-being before it can be ready for learning.
-The warm environment of love and genuine connection we foster at Creators enhances every child’s learning and development.
+The warm environment of love and genuine connection we foster at Creators enhances learning and development for all tamariki.

-Our classrooms are ‘mindfulness zones’.
-These are places where we remember to slow down and be present with each other.
-At Creators children receive one-on-one attention, and their needs and voices are respected.
+Our classrooms are mindfulness zones.
+They are places where we remember to slow down and be present with each other.
+At Creators tamariki receive one-on-one attention and their needs and voices are respected.
 We listen and respond with love and genuine connection.

-We engage in yearly ‘inquiry projects’ where the greatest learning moments are sparked by the children and their questions.
-Together, we explore and learn together, side by side.
+At Creators we engage in yearly ‘inquiry projects’ where the greatest learning moments are sparked by the tamariki and their questions.
+Together, we explore and learn.

-Rain or shine we’re outdoors inviting our tamariki to wonder about the world they live in.
+Rain or shine we are outdoors inviting our tamariki to wonder about the world they live in.
 We aim to use real world experiences to initiate and contribute to learning.

-Our children are active contributing members of their community, able to make a meaningful difference in their world.
-They have rights, ideas and voices and as adults it is our job to listen and enable their ideas into action.
-Through our curriculum they are empowered to solve real world problems, look at the world through the lens of social justice and empathy, and make a meaningful contribution to the community.
-Together we create the world in which we would all love to live in, founded on the values of aroha and manaakitanga.
+Our tamariki are active contributing members of their community and are able to make a meaningful difference in their world.
+They have rights, ideas and voices and as kaiako it is our job to listen and enable their ideas.
+Through our curriculum they are empowered to solve real world problems, look at the lens of social justice and empathy and make meaningful contribution in the community.
+Together we create the world in which we would all love to live, founded on the values of aroha and manaakitanga.